-Removals to a DAEP shall be made by the CBC.
+Removals to a DAEP shall be made by the Student Hearing & Transition panel.

 Conference

 When a student is removed from class for a DAEP offense, the CBC or appropriate administrator shall schedule a conference within three school days with the student's parent, the student, and, in the case of a teacher removal, the teacher.